 Capacity building with Co-ordinated Care

-The mission is to expand the capacity to provide best practice care for Addiction & Mental health among health care professionals and assess the outcome in India
+The mission is to expand the capacity to provide best practice care for Addiction & Mental health among health care professionals

 Since 2014, NIMHANS has piloted a “Virtual Knowledge Network” (VKN) with the mission of providing quality care in mental health by Collaborative learning and capacity building by using digital technology.
 Thus the people get the care they need, where they live, by people they know and trust.

 The Virtual Knowledge Network (VKN) ECHO model (vlc.nimhans.ac.in) has been using HUB and SPOKEs knowledge-sharing networks, led by expert teams of NIMHANS who use multi-point videoconferencing to conduct virtual sessions with community providers.
-The focus of this weekly session/clinic is on “case based learning to understand the complexities”, “following best-practices like algorithms, guidelines along with clinical wisdom for knowledge diffusion”, “using technology to leverage scare resources” and “ web based monitoring for the outcomes”.
-This live virtual session is accessible through smartphones (3Gor 4G), tablets as well as toll free numbers across country.
+The focus of this weekly session/clinic is on “case based learning to understand the complexities”, “following best-practices like algorithms, guidelines along with clinical wisdom for knowledge diffusion”, “using technology to leverage scarce resources” and “ web based monitoring for the outcomes”.
+This live virtual session is accessible through smartphones (3Gor 4G), tablets as well as toll free numbers across the country.
 (Chand et al. 2014)

 These live sessions are linked to a mobile e-learning certification through which learners can access the learning materials as well as relevant questions anytime and anywhere.
 NIMHANS provides accreditation for the learners who have completed this blended learning ( virtual + e-learning).
 In this way, remote primary care doctors, nurses, counsellors and other clinicians learn to provide excellent specialty care to patients in their own communities.Virtual Knowledge Network has created huge synergies between academicians and health care practitioners in implementing “best practices”